 Members of this genus are easily grown from seeds.
 Sow the seeds right before the growing season and cover with a thin layer of medium.
 Seeds will germinate in 2-3 weeks.
 First year seedlings make a single cylindrical leaf, and each progressive years, the leaf gets bigger until two leaves per bulb appear.
 Community pots of seedlings increase in size each year and the leaves can soon become crowded.
 Eventually they need to be transferred to one bulb per container, unless the container is large and can accommodate the spread of the leaves without overlapping too much.

 Massonia bifolia (Jacq.)
 J.C.Manning & Goldblatt (syn.
-Whiteheadia bifolia) was reclassified as Massonia based on convincing evidence by Manning, Goldblatt & Fay (2004).
+Whiteheadia bifolia (Jacq.)
+Baker) was reclassified as Massonia based on convincing evidence by Manning, Goldblatt & Fay (2004).
+In an article published by Mario Martínez-Azorín, Michael Pinter, and Wolfgang Wetschnig in 2015 it was returned to Whiteheadia, but in The genus Massonia Thunb. ex Houtt.
+(Hyacinthaceae: Scilloideae) in the Core Cape Floristic Region by John Manning published in 2019, it is still included in Massonia and that is the official position of the SANBI (South African National Biodiversity Institute).
 It grows in arid winter-rainfall areas of south western Namibia and the Western Cape Province of South Africa.
 Plants are tucked in under rocks to provide shade and bulb protection.
 Its cluster of green flowers with a topknot of bracts looks similar to Eucomis.
 Rodents are said to sip its nectar, and there are lots of rodent droppings to the left of the flower stalk in photo #2 below.
 Diane Whitehead wrote: "It doesn't arouse enthusiasm in flower writers, and I expected to like it only out of family loyalty, but when I saw it growing, I liked it for its robust self."
 Photos 1-2 were taken by Diane Whitehead in Namaqualand in early September 2006.
 Photos 3 were taken by Mary Sue Ittner and photo 4 by Bob Rutemoeller at the same time and place.
-Photos 5-6 were taken by Hans Joschko.

 Massonia depressa Houtt. is native to the dry areas of the Cape Province and Namaqualand to the Orange Free State.
 This species is pollinated by rodents including gerbils.
 The flowers are low to the ground, dull colored, with a yeasty odor and sucrose-dominant jelly-like nectar that is easy for the rodents to lap.
 Anthers on this species are more than 2 mm long, longer than on other species in the Cape.
 A recent paper by Wolfgang Wetschnig et al. STAPFIA 97 (2012): 210–221 proposes relocating some forms of this species to Massonia pustulata but botanists in South Africa who have observed this species in the wild note there is great variation in this species and the paper does not present enough specimens to make this conclusion.
 We are leaving the names of those plants the names that the photographers used until this is settled.
 Photos 1-3 taken by Mary Sue Ittner show this species blooming for the first time from seed in a pot that probably should be bigger.
 Photo 2 is a close-up of the flowers and the last shows the nectar.
-Photo 3 was taken by Cameron McMaster.
+Photos 4-6 are from Bert Zaalberg.

 The photo below is of a form from Uniondale with incredible red flowers.
 Photo by Gottfried Milkuhn.